COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 ## General Reporting Architecture

 For the execution of a playbook, a *Decomposer* and invoked *Executor*s are injected with a *Reporter*.
-The *Reporter* maintains the reporting logic that reports execution information to a set of specified and available targets.
+The *Reporter* maintains the reporting logic that reports execution information to a set of specified and available reporting targets.

 A reporting target can be internal to SOARCA, such as a [Cache](#cache-reporter).
-A reporting target can also be a third-party tool, such as an external SOAR/ SIEM, or incident case management system (see [connectors](https://cossas.github.io/SOARCA/docs/core-components/connectors/)).
+A reporting target can also be a third-party tool, such as an external SOAR/ SIEM, or incident case management system (see [connectors](#connectors-and-3p-tools-reporting)).

 Upon execution trigger for a playbook, information about the chain of playbook steps to be executed will be pushed to the targets via dedicated reporting classes.

 Along the execution of the workflow steps, the reporting classes will dynamically update the steps execution information such as output variables, and step execution success or failure.

-The reporting features will enable the population and updating of views and data concerning workflow composition and its dynamic execution results.
-This data can be transmitted to SOARCA internal reporting components such as a cache, as well as to third-party tools (see [connectors](#connectors)).
+The reporting modules enables the population and updating of views and data concerning workflow composition and its dynamic execution results.
+This data can be transmitted to SOARCA internal reporting components such as a cache, as well as to third-party tools (see [connectors](#connectors-and-3p-tools-reporting)).

 The schema below represents the architecture concept.

 ```plantuml
 @startuml